 1486 - Dominicans became active in West Africa, notably among the Wolof people in

 1489 - Baptism of Wolof king Behemoi in Senegal.

 1491 - The Congo saw its first group of missionaries arrive.
 Under the ministry of these

-Franciscan and Dominican priests, the king was soon baptized and a church built at the
+Franciscan and Dominican priests, the king was soon baptized and a church was built at the royal

 1493 - Christopher Columbus took Christian priests with him on his second journey to the

-1494 - First missionaries arrived in Dominican Republic
+1494 - The first missionaries arrived in the Dominican Republic.

 1495 - The head of a convent in Seville, Spain, Mercedarian Jorge, made a trip to the West

-1496 - First Christian baptisms in the New World took place when Indian chief Guaticaba
+1496 - The first Christian baptisms in the New World took place when Chief Guaticaba

 1499 - Portuguese Augustinian missionaries arrived at Zanzibar.
 Their mission ended in